plone/buildout.coredev/docs/git.rst

 .. -*- coding: utf-8 -*-

 ===========================
-Working with git and GitHub
+Working with Git and GitHub
 ===========================

-The Plone git workflow & branching model
+The Plone Git workflow & branching model
 ========================================

 Our repository on GitHub has the following layout: